krist00fer/qsec/missions/mission-008.md

 ## Mission Statement

-Provide a re-usable open source version of an Queue Framework, meant to be used as a "code library" referenced from other projects.
+Provide a re-usable open source version of a Queue Framework, meant to be used as a "code library" referenced from other projects.

 ## Requirements